Homily (Reflection) for Friday of the Third Week in Ordinary Time (I) (01st February, 2019) on the Gospel

 It is unfortunate that many prefer to be defeatists contrary to the fact that we are made to be more than conquerors through him who loved us, cf. Rom 8:37.
 The seed would not have produced grains if the man did not scatter.
 In the same vein, the mustard seed would have remained the smallest of all the seeds on earth if not sown.
 The scattering of the seed and the sowing of the mustard seed were actually the keys that opened doors to greater things.

-Dear child of God, as we are blessed with yet a new day, think of the seeds God has given to you.
+Dear child of God, as we are blessed with yet a new day, a new month, think of the seeds God has given to you.
 Do not neglect any.
 Put out your hand and sow/scatter them.
 That will certainly start a serious chain reaction.
 I therefore remind you and myself, we are holding lots of keys to unlock so many doors for the good of all.

 Bible Reading: 1Cor 12:4-30.